eaglesky/CodingPractices/AlgorithmsReview.md

   - [Leetcode] Basic Calculator I(Algorithms* and Implementations*).
 Might be better to deal with the digits first in each iteration.
 How to solve it when the operators have * and / ??
   - [Leetcode] Different Ways to Add Parentheses(Algorithm**).Remember the way of enumerating different order of calculating an arithmetic expression.
   - [Leetcode] Expression Add Operators(Algorithm** and Implementation*).
 Remember the best backtracking logic and implementation.
 Note that "00" is not valid number.
 Also the overflowed values should not be counted.
 * Greedy problems.
 Need to understand why greedy algorithm could get the optimal result, and if it doesn't, why isn't there the optimal solution.
 The brute force alternative is often backtracking.
+DP can be used first to find out the relation between the original problem and sub-problems, and think of if we can make greedy choice to reduce the number of sub-problem to one -- 16.2 Elements of the greedy strategy of *Introduction to Algorithms*
   - [Leetcode] Rearrange String k Distance Apart(Algorithms** and Implementations**).
 The naive algorithm and greedy algorithm should all be mastered!
 Don't know how to prove the correctness of greedy algorithm yet.